Chester Watson (rapper)

-Chester Watson (born March 16, 1997) is an American rapper and record producer based in Miami, Florida.
+Chester Watson (born March 16, 1997) is an American rapper and record producer from St. Petersburg, Florida currently based out of Atlanta, Georgia.
 He is a member of the crew Nü Age Syndicate.

 Early life

 Watson was born to separated parents in St. Louis, Missouri.
 He rarely saw his father, who has been a producer for Three 6 Mafia and a keyboard player for Con Funk Shun and Bar-Kays.
 He grew up in Clearwater, Florida and spent several years in Georgia.
 He transferred from a performing arts school, where he studied ballet, to a regular public school in St. Petersburg, Florida.

 Career

 At the age of 15, Watson started releasing his music online.
 In 2012, he released a mixtape, Phantom.
 The music video for its title track caught the attention of Zane Lowe, who played the song on his BBC Radio 1 show.
 For weeks, the video received tens of thousands of views each day.
 Watson released Tin Wooki in 2014, Past Cloaks in 2016, and Project 0 in 2018.

 On October 31, 2020, Watson released his debut studio album, A Japanese Horror Film.